Pre-Arrival Guide for New International Students

 The Penn State York campus has a variety of recreational activities available for all students.
 The Joe and Rosie Ruhl Student Community Center houses a gymnasium, a game room, and a fitness center.
 There are tennis courts, soccer fields, and lots of open green space!
-There are also local recreational options including golf, skiing, bowling, camping, and movie theaters.
+There are also local recreational options including golf, skiing, bowling, ice skating, camping, and movie theaters.

 Penn State York Office of Student Affairs contact information

 Everyone in the Office of Student Affairs is here to help you have a good experience while studying at Penn State York.
 Please contact us with questions.